 School of Nursing

-NMU's program boasts one of the best job placement rates in the university with more than 90 percent of graduates finding work in six months of graduation.
+NMU's program has more than 90 percent of graduates finding work in six months of graduation.
 Along with positions in hospitals, clinics and physician offices, nurses also work in business, occupational, community and home health care settings.

 If you have college credit and want to find out what will transfer to NMU, please visit www.nmu.edu/transfercredit